Securiti leads GigaOm's DSPM Vendor Evaluation with top ratings across technical capabilities & business value.

 The California Privacy Rights Act (CPRA) is a privacy law that was passed in the November 2020 ballot, as 56% of California voters favored it.
 The law amends and strengthens consumer data privacy rights established initially by the CCPA in 2018.

 The CPRA also imposes additional consumer privacy protection obligations on organizations.
-The new law will take effect from January 1, 2023, and enforcement will start six months later (July 1, 2023).
+The new law took effect from January 1, 2023, and enforcement started six months later (July 1, 2023).

 What is the CCPA?